JoshBirnbaum/distributed-methodology/Methodology.md

          frequently-used methods include some form of code/peer review.
        - A feature that has been validated and has no hours remaining on it should be moved to _Done_.

+1. The team designates a project manager who has a few extra responsibilities.
+This person can change throughout the smester to share the responsibility.
+   - The project manager role may change at any time by majority vote, but it is prefereable to keep the role for an entire iteration before changing.
+   - The project manager's primary role is to _remove impediments to the teams progress_.
+   - The manager's secondary role is to communicate progress to the project mentor.
+   - The manager or a designate gives an informal update to the project mentor each production day.

 1. The project mentor maintains a _burndown chart_, which plots time against the estimated hours of work remaining.
 The chart is updated after each planning